rrumale/machine-learning-live-labs/oml4r-temp-rajeev/introduction/introduction.md

 ### **About Oracle Machine Learning for R (OML4R)**

-Oracle Machine Learning for R (OML4R) makes the open source R statistical programming language and environment ready for the enterprise and big data.
-Designed for problems involving both large and small volumes of data, OML4R integrates R with Oracle Database.
+Oracle Machine Learning for R (OML4R) makes the open-source R statistical programming language and environment ready for enterprise and big data.
+Designed for problems involving large and small data volumes, OML4R integrates R with Oracle Database.

 Oracle Machine Learning for R (OML4R) enables you to use R (a statistical programming language) for statistical analysis, data exploration, machine learning, and graphical analysis of data stored in an Oracle database.
 This allows you to benefit from the simplicity of R and the power of Oracle Database without the need to deal with the complexities of sourcing, moving, and securing data.
 OML4R is the new name for Oracle R Enterprise.

-Data scientists and broader R users can take advantage of the R ecosystem on data managed by Oracle Database.
-R provides a suite of software packages for data manipulation, graphics, statistical functions, and machine learning algorithms.
-Oracle Machine Learning for R extends R’s capabilities through three primary areas: transparent access and manipulation of database data from R, in-database machine learning algorithms, ease of deployment using embedded R execution.
+Data scientists and broader R users can use the R ecosystem on data managed by Oracle Database.
+R provides software packages for data manipulation, graphics, statistical functions, and machine learning algorithms.
+Oracle Machine Learning for R extends R's capabilities through three primary areas: transparent access and manipulation of database data from R, in-database machine learning algorithms, and ease of deployment using embedded R execution.

 ### Objectives